TheStarport/FLHook/readme.txt

 ================================================================================
 == SOURCE CODE =================================================================
 ================================================================================
-FLHook compiles on both vc7 and vc6
+Since version 1.6.1 plugin we've dropped support for all MSVC versions but VC10.

 Note:
 flserver uses string-class arguments in some of its functions(f. e.
-PlayerDB::FindAccountFromCharacterName(...)). when you compile since FLHook with vc7, which uses a different stl, you can't simply pass strings. that's why i created the FLHookWString.dll which was compiled with vc6 and just exports two functions to create/delete flserver compatible strings. if you don't have vc6 installed then use the FLHookWString.dll from bin and thats it.
+PlayerDB::FindAccountFromCharacterName(...)). when you compile since FLHook with vc10, which uses a different stl, you can't simply pass strings. that's why i created the FLHookWString.dll which was compiled with vc6 and just exports two functions to create/delete flserver compatible strings.
+If you don't have vc6 installed then use the FLHookWString.dll from bin and thats it.

-if you want the full header files/libs of all of the relevant flserver dlls then take a look at FLCoreSDK(www.skif.be). it contains everything you need.
+If you want the full header files/libs of all of the relevant flserver dlls then take a look at FLCoreSDK(www.skif.be).
+It contains everything you need.

-please note:
+Please note:
 I WILL NOT TEACH YOU HOW TO CODE, I WILL NOT TELL YOU HOW TO REVERSE FLSERVER AND I WILL NOT REPLY TO "STUPID" QUESTIONS REGARDING THE SOURCE